 Go Free First

 Look around you and see if you can find the things you need for FREE.
-You can check on sites like Freecycle, Facebook Marketplace or yard sale groups.
-When we needed tomato cages the first year of our garden, we didn’t want to buy the cages.
-So I just posted on our local freecycle group that I needed them.
+You can check on sites like Facebook Marketplace or yard sale groups.
+When we needed tomato cages the first year of our garden, we didn’t want to buy them.
+So I just posted on our local yard sale group that I was looking for tomato cages.
 I ended up getting 30 free from a local community member who was no longer planning to use them.
 Cost?
 FREE

-Sometimes the things you need to start your garden can be found by asking friends and neighbors for things they no longer plan to use.
+Sometimes the things you need to start your garden can be found by asking friends and neighbors.
 Don’t run out and buy all the shiny tools and beautiful colored gloves.
-All those beautiful things are going to dirty as soon as you start using them.
-So if you can borrow the tools or get the seeds from friends, then you will be able to save your money as you get started.
+All those beautiful things are going to get dirty as soon as you start using them.
+If you can borrow the tools or get the seeds from friends, then you will be able to save your money as you get started.

 Swap for Services

-In the early years of gardening, we didn’t own a tiller but we needed the soil turned so we could staart planting.
+In the early years of gardening, we didn’t own a tiller but we needed the soil turned so we could start planting.
 We arranged for a family member to come till the garden in exchange for supper.

 Find a local friend who has a garden and see if you can barter for the service.
 Most gardeners love to spread the love for gardening and would be willing to make an arrangement.

 One of the big expenses of gardening is the initial cost of seeds, bulbs or starts.
 But the long term benefit is well worth the expense.
 Stop by your local gardening store or order seeds, bulbs or starts online.